CRImier/KeyboardWhiz/README.md

 You might need to enable the I2C device with `raspi-config`, and on x86 platforms, you might need to `sudo modprobe i2c-dev`.
 To determine the bus that the KeyboardWhiz is attached to, see which device numbers you have in `/dev/i2c`, as in, run `ls /dev/i2c-*`.
-For each bus number there, run `sudo i2cdetect -y %BUS_NUM%, substituting the bus number into `%BUS_NUM%`, for instance, `sudo i2cdetect -y 1` and forth.
+For each bus number there, run `sudo i2cdetect -y %BUS_NUM%`, substituting the bus number into `%BUS_NUM%`, for instance, `sudo i2cdetect -y 1` and forth.
 One of these buses should have `21` and `22` - that'll be the bus you have the KeyboardWhiz connected to.